PostgreSQL Source Code git master

 Definition: postgres.c:555

-References Assert(), be_gssapi_write(), be_tls_write(), EAGAIN, ereport, errcode(), errmsg(), WaitEvent::events, EWOULDBLOCK, FATAL, FeBeWaitSet, FeBeWaitSetSocketPos, len, ModifyWaitEvent(), MyLatch, port, ProcessClientWriteInterrupt(), ResetLatch(), secure_raw_write(), WaitEventSetWait(), WL_LATCH_SET, WL_POSTMASTER_DEATH, and WL_SOCKET_WRITEABLE.
+References Assert, be_gssapi_write(), be_tls_write(), EAGAIN, ereport, errcode(), errmsg(), WaitEvent::events, EWOULDBLOCK, FATAL, FeBeWaitSet, FeBeWaitSetSocketPos, len, ModifyWaitEvent(), MyLatch, port, ProcessClientWriteInterrupt(), ResetLatch(), secure_raw_write(), WaitEventSetWait(), WL_LATCH_SET, WL_POSTMASTER_DEATH, and WL_SOCKET_WRITEABLE.

-Referenced by internal_flush().
+Referenced by internal_flush_buffer(), and ProcessStartupPacket().

 ◆ TouchSocketFiles()